Teaching Fellow in Culture, Media and Creative Industries

 He completed his PhD in Humanities and Cultural Studies in 2012 at the London Consortium, a multi-disciplinary programme partnering Birkbeck with the Architectural Association, the Institute of Contemporary Arts, the Science Museum, and Tate.
 He also holds a BA in English and American Studies from the University of Manchester, and an MA in English from University College London.

-Richard’s career has involved working with and within a range of leading arts and cultural institutions.
-He has been a writer and editor in the Research Department at Tate, and spent two years in the policy team at the Commission for Architecture and the Built Environment (CABE).
-He continues to organise public events and courses at Tate Modern and BFI Southbank.
+Richard’s career has involved working with and in a range of leading arts and cultural institutions.
+He is currently a Curator of Public Programmes at Tate, where he previously worked in the Research department, and from 2005-7 he worked in the policy team at the Commission for Architecture and the Built Environment (CABE).

 More details on his work can be found on his website: http://richardgmartin.org